-A high standard of living is determined by factoring a region's gross domestic product (GDP), life expectancy, and income into the amount of wealth, luxury goods, necessities, and comforts available to a certain socioeconomic group.
-Those who have a high standard of living generally benefit from some form of economic stability, have good health, and enjoy some discretionary income.
-They do not lack for food, medical care, or shelter.
+It can be difficult to conceptualize what, exactly, a “high standard of living” consists of, but a common way to think about it is as a quality of life that allows for basic health, societal and economical advancement, and opportunity.
+In most cases a high living standard is determined by factoring a region's gross domestic product (GDP), life expectancy, and income into the amount of wealth, luxury goods, necessities, and comforts available to a certain socioeconomic group.
+Those who enjoy higher standards generally benefit from some form of economic stability, have good health, and enjoy some discretionary income.
+They do not lack for food, quality medical care, or suitable shelter.

 GDP is the value of all products or services generated by the region or country where the socioeconomic group resides.
 It is computed by adding the amount of money consumers and government entities spend for the products or services — including capital expenditures made by businesses to purchase factories, tools, and machines — and the difference between the monetary value of exports and imports.
-A high GDP indicates a healthy economy and high standard of living.
+A high GDP indicates a healthy economy and high general standard of living.
 Consumer and government spending gives businesses incentive to produce desired goods or services and invest in ways to provide such goods or services more efficiently.
-A high net export total indicates that the area is self-sufficient and is able to sell excess products abroad.
+A high net export total usually indicates that the area is self-sufficient and is able to sell excess products abroad.

 High-paying jobs are typically reserved for people who are college-educated or have special training or abilities that are in high demand.
 Higher wages usually allow individuals to afford food, housing in areas with little crime or environmental dangers, healthcare, and advanced schooling for their offspring.
 Their cost of living is typically lower because they are able to afford more goods and services with their extra income.

-A community with a high standard of living enjoys a better quality of life than those living at or below the poverty line.
+A community with a high standard of living typically enjoys a better quality of life than one at or below the poverty line.
 These areas have thriving economies that provide employment opportunities and quality goods or services that satisfy the desires and needs of the individuals residing in the area.
 They also have a consistent source of food and access to medical care that keep the population healthy and productive.